Career Skills Developed by 21st Century Grant After School Programs

 Grenada School District has made dropout prevention a major focus in recent years by implementing several initiatives targeting at-risk students from the elementary school through the high school.
 Grenada School District was awarded a 21st Century Grant to implement an after school program to assist in decreasing the dropout rate at Grenada High School.
 This grant initiative weaves pieces of academics, workplace relevance, and technology skills together to create an environment to motivate students to stay in school.
 “We are pleased with the participation in our after school classes and our summer program that provide unique opportunities for our students,” says Project Coordinator Lynne Russell.
 “The 21st Century Grant provides a venue for students to be motivated to stay in school and to be prepared for today’s workforce.”

 The 21st Century activities assist students in achieving success in passing the state mandated subject area tests required for graduation.
 Activities are centered upon the merging of academic core objectives into real-life career classes.
 This organization of skills enhances the connections between school and work.
-Photoshop Instructor Mable Lee states, “These classes are designed to make learning more relevant for our students.
+Pottery Instructor Melissa Taylor states, “These classes are designed to make learning more relevant for our students.
 Academic objectives are infused into a workplace environment to enable students to connect the importance of education to applications on the job.”
-Career-oriented classes include Podcasting, Photoshop, Building Trades, Auto Mechanics/Welding, Ceramics, and Culinary Arts.
+Career-oriented classes include Podcasting, Photoshop, Building Trades, Urban Agriculture/Archery, Auto Mechanics/Welding, Ceramics, and Culinary Arts.